andrebergvind/cyclistic-bike-share-analysis/README.md

 ## Project Overview

 **Business Task:**
 The director of marketing at Cyclistic believes the company’s future growth depends on maximizing the number of annual memberships.
-The goal of this project is to analyze how casual riders and annual members use Cyclistic bikes differently, uncover actionable insights, and provide data-driven recommendations to convert casual riders into annual members.
+The objective of the project was to analyze how casual riders and annual members use Cyclistic bikes differently, uncover actionable insights, and provide data-driven recommendations to convert casual riders into annual members.

 **Main Question:**
 How do casual vs member users behave differently, and how can Cyclistic convert casual users into members?